AyrA/ZippyShare/README.md

 This will display the same information that is relayed back to Download Station

-Run `php zippy.php test https://...` (supply any valid ZippyShare URL)
+Run `php zippy.php info https://...` (supply any valid ZippyShare URL)

 ### Downloading File

 This is a "Debug only" Feature.
 The Download Station will use its own method of downloading files

-Run `php zippy.php get https://...` (supply any valid ZippyShare URL)
+Run `php zippy.php get https://...` (supply any valid ZippyShare URL).
+To make the script overwrite existing files, add the `-f` argument at the end

 ## Building from source